pc2/sus-compiler/philosophy/latency.md

 In essense, what are the reasons for which we want to count out latencies?
 The initial one of course was keeping signals in sync.
 In the vast majority of cases when you pipeline a design, you don't want to cross signals from different time steps.
 But of course, after pipelining a design, you need to _deal_ with the effect that this module now takes several cycles, and has a certain capacity to store in progress data.

 Maybe instead of trying to infer the latencies from the pipeline with inputs and outputs, we focussed our attention purely on the cycles.
 These are already nice and constrained.

+### Should Compound Types' latency be kept in sync?
+Arrays, structs, tuples, etc. Should the absolute latencies of these be kept in sync?
+On the one hand, it's easier on the programmer if they do stay in sync.
+It's easier to reason about.
+A problem is though, that strictly keeping all latencies of an array in sync could introduce unnecessary dependencies, and therefore make the pipeline deeper than it needed to be.
+Also, if we forcibly keep array and struct elements in sync, then we can't express certain generic construct, such as a latency shift register, or allowing us to pipeline a sequence of similar steps where intermediary results are all stored in the same array.

+If you go all the way to the opposite end of the spectrum however, splitting up every struct, every array, and every tuple into their component wires, then the development experience suffers.
+For Arrays or structs with differing latencies the compiler can't give nice diagnostics.
+Also from a simulation perspective, simulators know the concepts of arrays and structs.
+Should SUS outputs only be simulable on a wire-by-wire basis?
+Or should we keep the structures intact but have internally different latencies?
+None of these options are really appealing.

+Of course, we could mostly mitigate this by re-merging structs and arrays that happen to all have the same latency.
+But then again, it feels like it would be brittle and cause unexpected errors for the programmer.

+In the end, I think that having the programmer explicitly state when to split a latency is best.
+And we do this with the `'split` latency specifier.
+This explicitly splits the underlying wire into separate 'real' wires.
+This allows the programmer to make the tradeoff, for explicit latency flexibility, and accepting the cost that this structure will be less nice in the resulting verilog.